150 UK small business grants to apply for right now

 You will see that many of the funding opportunities are often based on a specific location or sector, or ring-fenced for a certain part of a business, like job creation or making eco-friendly changes.
 But we explain each grant with the information needed to see if it can apply to your project.

-2. The Prince’s Trust Enterprise Programme
+2. The King’s Trust Enterprise Programme

 At present the Trust offers development awards of up to £500 for UK residents aged between 16 and 30 who are looking for funds to help with training.
 They must fit the following criteria: